tgstoecker/MuWU/tests/MuWU_ITIS_test_with_mping_TE/README.md

 The test runs the MuWU pipeline on the test dataset and trims the *mPing* consensus sequence from all reads if it is found.
 This way, a subset of reads is created that starts/ends with the TSD region - creating a library suitable for the MuWU insertion identification algorithm.

-Finally, we compare the MuWU found mping insertions with those reported by ITIS.
+Finally, we compare the MuWU found *mPing* insertions with those reported by ITIS.

 We identify all 6 high confidence insertions as reported by ITIS.